kaz-sano/tsh/README.md

 # tsh
-a tiny shell written in c.
+tsh is a tiny shell written in c.

 support XXX XXX